pergus/netbox-zabbix/README.md

 ### Todo/Bugs

-* Rename 'host' in Interfaces to zabbix_config or zcfg?
+[DONE] Rename 'host' in Interfaces to zabbix_config or zcfg?
+       Need testing before I can upload this to git.

-* Not having a proper name for ZabbixConfig's makes it problematic for scripting and searching.
+[DONE] Not having a proper name for ZabbixConfig's makes it problematic for scripting and searching.
+       Need testing before I can upload this to git.

 * Should the system issue a warning when a template is removed while it is still used by a default mapping? - Yes!